djalbat/Easy-DragAndDrop/README.md

 }
 ```

-It is fine, although a little pointless, not to define the open handler.
+It is fine not to define the open handler.

 ## Handling moving files and directories